Online

 International Organizations

-Provided by: Tilburg
+Provided by: TILBURG

 Bachelor's degree (EQF level: 6)

-After completing the course, studentsare able to summarize the historical antecedents and current developments of international governance and organizations;
+are able to summarize the historical antecedents and current developments of international governance and organizations;

 can describe and discuss the most important international organizations and international non-governmental organizations with regard to their structure and functioning, their potential and current shortcomings;